 OLD FLORIDA TOWNS ON US-90

 I drove my car across Florida to my new station.
-It was the first car I ever owned and I wish I still had it.
-I'd be rich.
+It was the first car I ever owned: a 1953 Porsche with a 1300 cc engine.
+It was old and cheap when I bought it.
+If I still had it today, I'd be rich.

 In those days there was no Interstate Highway 10, so I took U.S. Highway 90 all the way to Jacksonville Beach and went swimming in the December ocean.